• Skip to primary navigation

 Most couples therapy is built on neurotypical patterns.

-The best way to ensure your needs are met with your partner — and that you can meet your partner’s needs — is to take into account how your unique brain works.
+The best way to ensure your needs are met with your partner – and that you can meet your partner’s needs – is to take into account how your unique brain works.
+Not just as a neurodivergent person.
+But as a neurodivergent woman, specifically.

 I bring 20+ years of experience in mental health and wellness, including a background in fitness and nutrition coaching.
 I know that the brain and body are deeply connected, and I bring that whole-person perspective into our work together.